Mrs McGinty's Dead: Plot summary

-Evelyn/Robin, realizing that any scandal would put an end to his use of Mrs Upward's money, stole the sugar cutter and killed Mrs McGinty before she could tell too many people of her "discovery".
-He framed Bentley by stealing the £30, correctly assuming Bentley would panic and incriminate himself.
-The night of the party, Mrs Upward had recognized Eva Kane's photo as that of Evelyn/Robin's mother, whose backstory Evelyn/Robin had falsified to her.
-She wanted to confront Evelyn/Robin by herself, so she pointed to the photo of Lily Gamboll to put Poirot off the scent.
+Evelyn, knowing that being revealed as a murderer's son would put an end to his use of Mrs Upward's money, stole the sugar cutter and killed Mrs McGinty.
+He then framed Bentley by stealing £30, correctly assuming Bentley would panic and incriminate himself.
+When Mrs Upward saw the four photos at the party, she had recognized Eva Kane, but pointed to Lily Gamboll to throw Poirot off the scent, wishing to confront Evelyn in her own time.

-Evelyn/Robin however, suspected the truth; pretending to forget something the night of the play, he left Mrs Oliver waiting in the car and went back inside, killing Mrs Upward to inherit her money.
-He planted the evidence, and made the three calls in a disguised voice, to make it appear as if a woman had committed the crime.
-He later planted the photo at Mrs Summerhayes' house to incriminate her.
-However, Poirot had gone through the drawer a short time earlier, and the photo had not been in it then; it had been put in afterwards, and only Evelyn/Robin had been free to do so at the time in question.
+Evelyn suspected the truth; pretending to forget something on the night of his play, he left Mrs Oliver waiting in the car, went back inside and strangled Mrs Upward.
+He planted the evidence of a female visitor, then, pretending to be his mother, he called Miss Henderson, Mrs Carpenter and Mrs Rendell in turn, hoping one of the women would come over and inadvertently incriminate herself.
+When this failed, he planted the photo in a drawer at Mrs Summerhayes' house, hoping to incriminate her.
+Unfortunately, Poirot had recently tidied up the same drawer, which proved the photo had not been there before Evelyn came to the house.

-Further revelations are also made.
-Eve Carpenter wanted to conceal her true roots from her aristocratic husband, which was why she would not co-operate in the investigation.
-Spence discovers that Shelagh Rendell has been receiving poison pen letters claiming her husband Dr Rendell murdered his first wife.
-Poirot heavily suspects that it was Dr Rendell, and not Evelyn Hope, who tried to push him under the oncoming train, afraid of the old scandal being raked up.
-Maude Williams turns out to be Maude Craig; despite the jury deciding otherwise, both Maude and the police are convinced her mother Mrs Craig was actually murdered by Eva Kane, and that Mr Craig, having got Eva pregnant, chivalrously took the blame.
-Maude was the blonde who came to see Mrs Upward, as she had been trying to trace Eva Kane through Evelyn, whose true identity Maude knew.
-However, Maude found Mrs Upward's body, realized she might be accused of murder, and left quietly.
-She admits this to Poirot, who agrees to keep it a secret and wishes her good luck in her life.

-Deirdre Henderson is revealed to have been mistreated by her stepfather and forced to care for her hypochondriac mother (who pretends to be an invalid) because Deirdre has money of her own, left to her by her father, that they do not want to lose the use of.
-She also has some romantic feelings for Bentley, and he for her.
-Bentley is freed, though he is still too bewildered and sulky over events to show proper gratitude.
-However, Spence is convinced they have closed the case at last, much to Poirot's relief.
+Further revelations are also made: Eve Carpenter wanted to conceal her past from her aristocratic husband, which was why she would not co-operate in the investigation.
+Spence discovers that Shelagh Rendell has been receiving poison pen letters claiming that her husband murdered his first wife; Poirot suspects that it was Dr Rendell who tried to kill him at the train station.
+Maude Williams turns out to be the Craigs' legitimate child; like the police, she believed Eva was the one who really killed her mother, and that her father chivalrously took the blame.
+Maude was also aware of Evelyn Hope's true identity, and went to Mrs Upward's house to confront her, believing her to be an aged Eva Kane.
+When Maude found Mrs Upward's body, she feared she might be accused of the murder and fled.
+Poirot agrees to keep this a secret, and wishes her good luck in her life.
+Deirdre Henderson has inheritance money of her own, which is why her malingering mother and her stepfather have been jealously mistreating her.
+She and Bentley also have romantic feelings for each other.
+Bentley is freed, and Spence is convinced they have closed the case at last, much to Poirot's relief.